VirtualFlyBrain/VFB_2/specs/functional_specs.md

 Trees have the advantage of providing a bit more context.
 May have to combine parts and subclasses to generate useful trees.

 ### Queries:
 STUB: Roughly as now for anatomy, but add references and move subclasses and parts to precomputed tabs.

 ### Image browser

-Would ideally consist of a single viewer providing a 3D context view as the main window with subwindows overlayed providing metadata as well as an intergrated slice viewer.
+Would ideally consist of a single viewer providing a 3D context view as the main window with sub-windows overlaid providing metadata as well as an integrated slice viewer.

-The subwindows will consist of a large data display window (most likely at the bottom of the screen if not outside viewer confines - to be discussed) to display detailed descriptions or results.
-Smaller subwindows would consist of:
+The sub-windows will consist of a large data display window (most likely at the bottom of the screen if not outside viewer confines - to be discussed) to display detailed descriptions or results.
+Smaller sub-windows would consist of:
 * 2D slice viewer,
 * Selected point/area results window (maybe use large data window for this?),
 * Currently displayed,